New research conducted by AAT shows that recession is causing a spike in workers seeking a change of career.

 Rob Alder, Head of Business Development at AAT, said:

 “The impact of Covid-19 has acted as an accelerator for important career decisions, with many people across a vast spectrum of industries facing the prospect of losing their jobs, and in some cases seeking employment in more secure sectors.

 “This backs up what we’ve seen recently, with nearly one in three people who’ve contacted AAT about our accounting and bookkeeping qualifications telling us that they were looking for a career change into the finance industry.

 “And while a significant chunk of this is due to people losing their job, with many using their redundancy money to fund their studies, others are viewing accountancy either as a more secure career path, or are hoping to gain new finance skills to improving their chances of employability.”

-Adam Harper is AAT's Director of Strategy and Professional Standards.
+Adam Harper is AAT's Director of Professional Standards & Policy..